jessepav/libgdx-wiki-old/Coordinate-systems.md

 This is OpenGL's counterpart to touch coordinates; that is: it is used to specify (index) a pixel of the (portion of the) physical screen.
 It is also used as indexer for an image in memory.
 Likewise, these are integers, they can't be fractional.

 The only difference between touch and screen coordinates is that touch coordinates are y-down, while screen coordinates are y-up.
-Converting between them is therefor quite easy:
+Converting between them is therefore quite easy:

 ```java
 y = Gdx.graphics.getHeight() - 1 - y;